The Untamed Episodes 21 – 30 Synopsis

 In saying that, Wei Wuxian’s emotions have only ever stirred a bit; and the Yin Tiger Seal has so far only ever been used during situations where injustice has been committed.
 This was the case in Yiling Supervisory Office (Episode 20) when he ended the Wen occupation there, when Wen Qing and a grandma were about to be whipped by their captives (Episode 21) and when he moved to take over control of Wen Ruohan’s puppets which allowed victory over Wen Ruohan and the elimination of the Wen Clan (which, we should mention, Wei Wuxian didn’t received any credit for.
 Jin Guangyao was credited as having the greatest contribution to the success of the She Ri Zhe Campaign for his infiltration efforts of the Wen Clan).

 Wei Wuxian’s method of getting justice may be dangerous, not entirely the right/accepted way, but his sense of justice and righteousness is just fine.
-The same can’t be the said about the decision regarding the group of Wen Clan members Jin Zixun has killed under Jin Guangshan’s supposed orders.
+The same can’t be the said about the decision regarding the group of Wen Clan members Jin Zixun just killed under Jin Guangshan’s supposed orders.

 It would seem Wei Wuxian’s remark about needing a tune of Rest In Peace could possibly be seen as him saying it’s not he who needs to be controlled.
 He doesn’t need Xi Hua to be played to him or need to learn it to clear his mind and eliminate evil.
 People like Jin Zixun and Jin Guangshan and people who commit such injustices probably need it more.